Jacob-Pickard/Quiz-App/README.md

+Log - 3/3/25
+    [X] Reworked a lot of the file structuring.
+Determined that blogpage.jsx, leaderboard.jsx, and quizpage.jsx are all components that could be used elsewhere so they remained in /components.
+Moved all css files into a /styles folder.
+Also left the questions folder within components.
+Updated all the import statments to adapt to this filestructuring
+    [X] Changed the name, title, and .svg of the website to be better than just "PMBOK Quiz app"

 Log - 2/26/25
     [X] Added a topic query paramater to my server.js to allow a user to search by just question topics eg: http://ip_here/questions?topic=agile
     [X] Added all of my questions to my mysql using insertquestions.js and uploading my json file to my server.

 Log - 2/25/25
-    [X] Updated the server to use a enviornemtn variables file [X] Used a connection pool to optimize the performance of the server [X] Added some basic error handling on the server [X] Implemented winston for logging on my server.
+    [X] Updated the server to use a enviornment variables file [X] Used a connection pool to optimize the performance of the server [X] Added some basic error handling on the server [X] Implemented winston for logging on my server.
 Shows live in the command line as well as in 2 logging files